kalpana-mk/PrompSmith/README.md

 ## 🧑‍💻 Author

-- Developed by **Dhinesh**
+- Developed by **KALPANA**
 - Tagline: *"Your Pocket Prompt Engineer."*

 ---

 ## 🛡️ License

 © 2025 PromptSmith.
-Engineered by AI, crafted by Dhinesh.
+Engineered by AI, crafted by Kalpana.